javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/07-new-function/article.md

 new Function('a , b', 'return a + b'); // comma-separated with spaces
 ```

 Functions created with `new Function`, have `[[Environment]]` referencing the global Lexical Environment, not the outer one.
 Hence, they cannot use outer variables.
-But that's actually good, because it saves us from errors.
+But that's actually good, because it insures us from errors.
 Passing parameters explicitly is a much better method architecturally and causes no problems with minifiers.